Kiritimati: History

 Permanent settlement started in 1882, mainly by workers in coconut plantations and fishermen.
-In 1902, the British Government granted a 99 year lease on the island to Levers Pacific Plantations.
+In 1902, the British Government granted a 99-year lease on the island to Levers Pacific Plantations.
 The company planted 72,863 coconut palms on the island and introduced silver-lipped pearl oysters into the lagoon.
-The settlement didn't endure: Extreme drought killed 75% of the coconut palms, and the island was abandoned from 1905–1912.
+The settlement did not endure: Extreme drought killed 75% of the coconut palms, and the island was abandoned from 1905 to 1912.